 Unlike some hotels where they recommend the priciest restaurants and the most extravagant clubs, the people at Next Hotel Rivoli Jardin will give you honest and friendly tips.
 It is pretty much like having a bunch of local friends take care of you.

-They have a SPA and wellness centre on site, including a spacious gym with state of art equipment.
-The location, the amenities, the beautiful room design, there is truly nothing to complain about with the Hotel Helka.
+Hotel Helka has a SPA and wellness center on site, including a spacious gym with state of art equipment.
+The location, the amenities, the beautiful room design, there is truly nothing to complain about with the Hotel Helka…

 Picking a hotel is never easy.
 Booking sites bombard you with options and even this article is pretty long and has a quite few of them.